Top Ten Biographies and Autobiographies

 Anna Kendrick is brilliantly funny.
 Her autobiography is chock-a-block with anecdotes and stories that had me laughing out loud.
 I loved hearing about her rise to fame, from treading the boards at local theatre productions to making it big in Twilight and later Pitch Perfect.
-I had no idea, before reading this book, that she was a musical theatre actress first, film star second.
+I had no idea, before reading this book, that she was a musical theatre actress first, a film star second.
 A down-to-earth, funny autobiography.

 Another hilarious read.
 There was one chapter in this book that had me laughing, crying, and calling my mother.
 Whilst the last two chapters were disappointing the rest of this book was genius.
 Sue is one of my favourite people, I went to see her speak about her book and she was fantastic – even when someone gave her the middle finger (something I’m still ashamed of witnessing!).

 Mara Wilson was a large part of my childhood.
 She was Matilda, and Matilda was my childhood heroine.
 This autobiography documents her childhood stardom, her crazy family life, the awful loss of her mother, and the later decision to give up acting for the sake of her mental health and private life.
 She is still a heroine to me, but now simply as a person and not as Matilda Wormwood.